 Contents of Data Management Plans

 A data management plan can ensure the sensible re-use of research data. .
 The planning of data collection, use, storage and reuse also clarifies the work of the researcher and research group.
-A data management plan is also increasingly becoming a prerequisite for funding.
+A data management plan is also a prerequisite for funding.

 In order to facilitate data management, a data management plan should be drafted in the beginning of a research project.
 This plan is defined and updated as the project progresses.
 The questions that need to be answered in the plan are well stated in, for example, Finnish Social Sciences Data Archive (FSD) Data Management Planning website: